Tom2702/Ecommerce_Analysis_SQL/README.md

 - Window functions for cumulative revenue.
 - Revenue normalization by dividing `product.productRevenue` by `1000000`.

-## Key Takeaways
+## Conclusion

-Based on the expected outputs in the project instruction sheet:

-- March 2017 had the highest visits and transactions among the first three months of 2017.
-- Google and direct traffic were among the largest traffic sources in July 2017.
+Website performance improved in March 2017, which had the highest visits, pageviews, and transactions in Q1.
+Google and direct traffic were the largest traffic sources, but some high-volume channels also had high bounce rates.

-- Direct traffic contributed strongly to June 2017 revenue.
+Revenue was mainly driven by direct traffic and desktop users.
+Desktop contributed 96.41% of total revenue, while mobile and tablet contributed only a small share.
+The product funnel also improved from January to March, with both add-to-cart rate and purchase rate increasing over time.

+Overall, the analysis shows that traffic volume, traffic quality, device experience, and funnel efficiency all play important roles in e-commerce performance.

+## Recommendations

+- Improve landing pages for high-bounce sources such as YouTube, Google, and mobile Facebook.
+- Prioritize high-converting channels such as DFA and direct traffic.
-- Desktop generated the majority of 2017 revenue compared with mobile and tablet.
+- Review the mobile shopping and checkout experience to increase mobile revenue contribution.
-- The product funnel from product view to add to cart and purchase improved from January to March 2017.
-- Weekly cumulative revenue from May to July 2017 shows how revenue builds over time.

-## Notes

-- Queries that use product-level revenue must unnest both `hits` and `hits.product`.
-- For purchase and revenue analysis, filter with `product.productRevenue IS NOT NULL`.
-- `product.productRevenue` is stored in micros, so it is divided by `1000000`.
-- `SAFE_DIVIDE` is used to avoid division-by-zero errors when calculating rates.
+- Investigate why non-purchasers view many more pages but do not convert.
+- Use product recommendations for common co-purchased items such as Google Sunglasses and related apparel.
+- Continue tracking funnel metrics and weekly cumulative revenue to monitor performance changes.